 He graduated magna cum laude from Harvard College, and is a member of the boards of trustees of the Smithsonian's Cooper-Hewitt National Design Museum and the Pratt Institute.
 He lives with his wife in Brooklyn.

 Facebook Fan Page: http://www.facebook.com/kurtandersenbooks

 Bre Pettis, founder of the innovative Brooklyn-based 3D printer company MakerBot and Studio 360’s Kurt Andersen host a festive show-and-tell with participants in our Holiday Ornament Challenge.
-Enter the challenge or come for music, drinks and good clean techie holiday fun!
+Watch a live video webcast!